Installing and running Sopel

 if you want to make other tweaks.

-Finally, it will ask you about configuration settings for modules.
-This will automatically detect what modules you have available, and run their configuration utility if they have one.
+Finally, it will ask you about configuration settings for plugins.
+This will automatically detect what plugins you have available, and run their configuration utility if they have one.

 Your configuration file will be stored in